 2.1 The application the subject of this submission is located in Clova Bay in the Marlborough Sounds.
 Clova Bay is a relatively sheltered low flow Bay well used by visitors and residents.
 It is an area of intense mussel farm activity with many farms ringing this Bay.
-At the head of
+At the head of the Bay is an ecologically significant marine area and so designated in the notified Marlborough Environment Plan (MEP).

-- the Bay is an ecologically significant marine area and so designated in the notified Marlborough Environment Plan (MEP). - 2.2 The subject application concerns a request to "renew" an existing farm consent/license for the marine farm referred to as MF 8556.
-Part of the farm complex (totalling 8.354 ha) license expires in February 2021 and the remainder in December 2024. - 2.3.
+- 2.2 The subject application concerns a request to "renew" an existing farm consent/license for the marine farm referred to as MF 8557.
+Over time the farm has crept up in size following various extension applications without, we submit a proper consideration of the adverse cumulative effects from this and other farms in this intensively farmed Bay.
+We understand the current consent expires in December 2024.
+It is also extends well beyond 300m from the shoreline and is now nearly 6.5 has in area.
+A most unfortunate example of resource consent creep.
+Indeed as far as we can ascertain the creep was justified on the grounds "a little more can not possibly hurt".
+Sad to say this ignores cumulative impacts an aspect the RMA and secondary legislation like the New Zealand Coastal Policy statement is clearly concerned about. - 2.3.
 As we understand it the application is not technically/legally a renewal but in fact an application as if it were a new application.
-In other words the fact that there are existing farmed areas should not be a factor when considering the adverse effects -including cumulative effects arising from this application (section 104(1)(a) of the RMA as applied by Judge Jackson in the Port Gore decision of the Environment Court1.).
+In other words the fact that there are existing farmed areas should not be a factor when considering the adverse effects -including cumulative effects arising from this application (section 104(1)(a) of the RMA as applied by Judge Jackson in the Port Gore decision of the Environment Court.).
 In other words would we put a farm there now given what we now know?
 We say the answer more likely than not would be no.